 Adam Stanović (Stansbie) is an award-winning composer, performer and writer specialising in contemporary electronic music and sound art.
 His works have been performed, published and prized around the world.

-Adam started composing almost 20 years ago and, since then, has worked in studios throughout the world (IMEB, France; Musiques et Recherches, Belgium; VICC and EMS, Sweden; CMMAS, Mexico; amongst others).
+Adam started composing some 20 years ago and, since then, he has worked in studios throughout the world (IMEB, France; Musiques et Recherches, Belgium; VICC and EMS, Sweden; CMMAS, Mexico; amongst others).

 His pieces have received multiple international awards and mentions (Bourges, France; Metamophoses, Belgium; Destellos, Argentina; Contemporanea, Italy; SYNC, Russia; Musica Viva, Portugal; Musica Nova, Czech Republic) and have been released on 10 different record labels (Elektramusic; Taukey; Sargasso; ICMA, amongst others).